Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/viewer.md

     - Similar to the old Viewer Select script.
 - Image viewer:
   - (Note: You may need to update or reset your Image Viewer toolbar and context menus to get new functionality.)
+  - Improved "Expand/Scroll image" mode, especially when the image height is the same or greater than the screen.
   - View \> Background Color sub-menu adds items to quickly switch the background to black or white.
-    - You can also use the `Shift+W` and `Shift+B` hotkeys as toggles for both options.
+    - You can also use the <kbd>Shift+W</kbd> and <kbd>Shift+B</kbd> hotkeys as toggles for both options.
-    - Alternatively, push `F3` to alternate between black and white backgrounds.
+    - Alternatively, push <kbd>F3</kbd> to alternate between black and white backgrounds.
     - Useful when viewing images which use transparency, where some detail may only be visible on a dark or light background.
     - The viewer pane's context menu has similar options.
   - File \> Locate Image sub-menu, with options to find an image's GPS coordinates via various online mapping services.
 (Editable via image_locate_services in Advanced settings.)